On eve of debate, Senator Warren rips Trump on Iran

-MIAMI (Reuters) - On the eve of the first Democratic presidential debate, U.S. Senator Elizabeth Warren, rising in public opinion polls, slammed President Donald’s Trump’s posture toward Iran at a raucous town hall on Tuesday.
+MIAMI (Reuters) - On the eve of the first Democratic presidential debate, U.S. Senator Elizabeth Warren, rising in public opinion polls, slammed President Donald Trump’s posture toward Iran at a raucous town hall on Tuesday.

 “He has created a crisis that has taken our country to the brink of war,” Warren said.
 “He has not made us safer.
 He has made the United States more at risk.
 He’s made the Middle East more dangerous.
 He has made the entire world a more dangerous place.”